-Our mission is to impact children and their families in Arlington with the message of Jesus Christ through engaging and encouraging mentorship.
+Our mission is to make disciples through Arlington children and their families through engaging and encouraging mentorship.

 As servants of Jesus Christ, we aim to reflect Christ’s love for children.
 We do so by providing mentorship opportunities that encourage youth to discover and develop their interests and abilities.
 By caring for local children and their families, our purpose is also to strengthen and nurture Arlington neighborhoods.
 We are a ministry of McLean Bible Church, whose vision is to make an impact on secular Washington with the message of Jesus Christ.
 We believe that the Bible is inerrant and infallible and look to it as the basis of what we believe as a church.